iverJisty/scan-value-generator/README.md

 Scan Value Generator
 ===

-svgen search for the constants of types which are the aliases for string type, i.e.:
+`scan-value-generator` search for the constants of types which are the aliases for string type, i.e.:

 ```go
 package models